ucdavis/Peaks/docs/index.md

 The goal of PEAKS is to provide a centralized system where teams can plan and track their most critical resources, enabling them to answer difficult questions like exactly which keys and computers are assigned to a specific person, when they acknowledged receipt of those items, what rooms they can access with those keys, and much, much more.

+You can view the production site at https://peaks.ucdavis.edu/.
+If you would like to get access to create your own team, continue to the bottom of this page and follow the instructions in the "I want it!!" section

 # Features

 ## Overall